Stock market today: Asian stocks follow Wall St higher after strong US jobs report - ExBulletin

-BEIJING (AP) Asian stocks followed Wall Street higher on Monday after strong U.S. hiring data, coupled with weak wage gains, suggested a possible recession may be further away, but also inflationary pressures wane.
+BEIJING’s Asian shares followed Wall Street higher on Monday after strong U.S. hiring data suggested a possible recession may be more distant, while lower wage gains fueled hopes that inflationary pressures are easing.

-Tokyo’s benchmark index gained almost 2%.
-Shanghai, Hong Kong and Seoul also advanced.

-Wall Street’s benchmark S&P 500 index jumped 1.5% on Friday, putting it on the verge of entering what traders are calling a bull market after rising nearly 20% in seven months.
+Stock market today: Asian stocks follow Wall St higher after strong US jobs report

-Government data on Friday showed employers hired more people than expected in May, but wage gains are slowing.
-This suggests the economy is strong, but upward pressure on inflation may be easing, reducing the need for the Federal Reserve to cool corporate activity with more rate hikes.
+Government data on Friday showed employers hired more people than expected in May, suggesting the economy is strong despite repeated rate hikes to quell inflation.
+Wage gains have slowed, suggesting that upward price pressure may be weakening, reducing the need for the Federal Reserve to cool business activity with more rate hikes.

 Markets look set to build on last week’s bullish momentum as bubbling risk appetite finds a comfortable pillow in hopes of a soft landing in the U.S., said Stephen Innes of SPI Asset Management. in a report.

-Singapore and Jakarta won.
+Indias Sensex opened 0.5% higher at 62,860.24.
+Singapore gained while Jakarta declined.
 Markets in New Zealand and Thailand were closed for the holidays.

 Industrial companies, energy producers and banks advanced.
 Exxon Mobil rose 2.3% as crude oil prices rose on hopes that a resilient economy would burn more fuel.

 Unemployment also rose more than expected last month, rising to 3.7% from a five-decade low.
-This implies a bit more slack in the labor market and appears to conflict with hiring data, which comes from a separate survey.
+This implies further slack in the labor market and appears to conflict with hiring data, which comes from a separate survey.

-Following the report, traders largely expected the Fed to keep interest rates steady at its next meeting in two weeks.
-If so, it would be the first time it hasn’t raised rates in over a year.
+Following the report, traders largely expected the Fed to keep interest rates steady at this month’s meeting.
+It would be the first time it hasn’t raised rates in more than a year.

 Rising rates also hurt many small and medium-sized banks, in part because customers withdrew deposits in search of higher interest in money market funds.

-Several high-profile bank failures since March have rattled the market, leading Wall Street to search for other possible weak links.
+Several personalities bank failures since March have rattled the market, causing Wall Street to search for other possible weak links.
 Many under the most scrutiny rallied in the aftermath of the jobs report.
-PacWest Bancorp jumped 14.1%, for example, to cut its loss for the year to 66.6%.
+PacWest Bancorp jumped 14.1% to reduce its loss for the year to 66.6%.

-But Fed officials also warned recently that a pause in rate hikes in June would not necessarily mean an end to hikes.
+Fed officials also warned that a pause in rate hikes at this month’s meeting would not necessarily mean an end to hikes.

 |